Skip to main content

 Fundamentals

 Beginning a journey into hormonal optimization is an act of profound self-awareness.
 You may feel that your body’s internal communication system is functioning with static, leading to symptoms that diminish your vitality.
-Understanding the connection between and a specific blood marker, hematocrit, is a critical step in clearing that static.
+Understanding the connection between testosterone therapy and a specific blood marker, hematocrit, is a critical step in clearing that static.

 This knowledge empowers you to interpret your body’s signals and engage in informed discussions about your health.
 Hematocrit is a fundamental measure of your blood’s composition; it represents the percentage of your blood volume occupied by red blood cells.
 These cells are the tireless couriers of oxygen, delivering it from your lungs to every tissue and organ, fueling your energy, cognitive function, and overall resilience.